Entanglement dynamics of many-body quantum states: sensitivity to system conditions and a hidden universality: Variation of System Parameters: response of Hamiltonian ensemble density

-A change in system conditions results in a variation of matrix elements of $H$ and thereby its ensemble density which in turn manifests on the eigenfunction components in the basis space and their statistical behavior.
-The evolution of the ensemble densities $\rho(H)$ given by eq.(\ref{rhog}), eq.(\ref{rhoco1}), eq.(\ref{rhog2}) or eq.(\ref{rhoco2}) with changing ensemble parameters and their complexity parameter formulation is discussed in detail in \cite{psalt, psco, pseig}.
+A change of $\rho$ is expected to manifest on the eigenfunction components in the basis space and their statistical behavior.
 To avoid confusion with state ensemble used in this work, hereafter we refer $\rho(H)$ as the Hamiltonian ensemble.
 For purpose of clarity, here we briefly review the complexity parameter formulation for the ensemble described by eq.(\ref{rhog}).

-As discussed in previous studies \cite{psflat, psand, psco, psalt}, a specific combination $T \rho \equiv \sum_{\mu \leq \nu} [(g_{\mu \nu} - 2 \gamma v_{\mu \nu}) \frac{\partial \rho}{\partial v_{\mu \nu}} - \gamma b_{\mu \nu} \frac{\partial \rho}{\partial b_{\mu \nu}}]$ of first order variation of the ensemble parameters $v_{\mu \nu;s} \to v_{\mu \nu;s} + \delta v_{\mu \nu;s}$ and $b_{\mu \nu;s} \to b_{\mu \nu;s} + \delta b_{\mu \nu;s}$ over time would lead to a Brownian dynamics in Hermitian matrix space , starting from an arbitrary initial condition and with a stationary ensemble as the equilibrium limit: $T \rho =L \rho$ where $L \equiv \sum_{\mu, \nu}{\partial \over \partial H_{\mu \nu;s}}\left[{g_{\mu \nu}\over 2}{\partial \over \partial H_{\mu \nu;s}} + \gamma H_{\mu \nu; s}\; \right]$ with $g_{\mu \nu}=2$ or $1$ for $\mu =\nu$ and $\mu \not=\nu$, respectively.
+As discussed in previous studies \cite{psflat, psand, psco, psalt}, a specific combination $T \rho \equiv \sum_{\mu \leq \nu} [(g_{\mu \nu} - 2 \gamma v_{\mu \nu}) \frac{\partial \rho}{\partial v_{\mu \nu}} - \gamma b_{\mu \nu} \frac{\partial \rho}{\partial b_{\mu \nu}}]$ of first order variation of the ensemble parameters $v_{\mu \nu;s} \to v_{\mu \nu;s} + \delta v_{\mu \nu;s}$ and $b_{\mu \nu;s} \to b_{\mu \nu;s} + \delta b_{\mu \nu;s}$ over time would lead to a Brownian dynamics in Hermitian matrix space, starting from an arbitrary initial condition and with a stationary ensemble as the equilibrium limit: $T \rho =L \rho$ where $L \equiv \sum_{\mu, \nu}{\partial \over \partial H_{\mu \nu;s}}\left[{g_{\mu \nu}\over 2}{\partial \over \partial H_{\mu \nu;s}} + \gamma H_{\mu \nu; s}\; \right]$ with $g_{\mu \nu}=2$ or $1$ for $\mu =\nu$ and $\mu \not=\nu$, respectively.
 A transformation of the set $\{ v_{\mu \nu}, b_{\mu \nu} \}$ to another set $\{t_1, t_2, \ldots, t_M \}$ however reduces the multi-parametric dynamics in the ensemble space to a single parameter dynamics, say with respect to $t_1$, while others, i.e, $t_2 \ldots t_M$ remaining constant throughout the evolution,

 where, The above condition can be fulfilled by three possible ways (details discussed in supplemental material \cite{sup}):